-Phaeochromocytomas can be non cancerous (benign) or cancerous (malignant).
-Most phaeochromocytomas are benign and do not spread to other areas of the body.
-Only about 10 in 100 phaeochromocytomas (10%) are malignant and may spread to parts of the body such as the
+Most phaeochromocytomas do not spread to other areas of the body.
+Only about 10 in 100 phaeochromocytomas (10%) spread to parts of the body such as the

 Doctors usually can’t tell in advance which tumours will come back or spread.
 So everyone with a phaeochromocytoma has regular check ups after treatment.

 Similar tumours to phaeochromocytomas can form outside the adrenal glands and are even more rare.
 These are paragangliomas.
 They start in the same type of neuroendocrine cells as phaeochromocytomas.
 Paragangliomas are found in the head, neck, chest, tummy (abdomen) or

 Some paragangliomas cause the same symptoms as phaeochromocytomas.
 This is because they release the same types of hormones.
 Paragangliomas that don’t release hormones may still cause symptoms, such as pain.
 This depends on their size and where they are in the body.

 Doctors treat paragangliomas in a similar way to phaeochromocytomas.
 Treatment will depend on if they release hormones (functioning tumours) or not (non functional tumours).

 Cancer can start to grow elsewhere in the body and spread to the adrenal glands.
 This is secondary cancer.
 Secondary cancer in the adrenal glands is more common than cancer that starts in the adrenal glands.

 For example, kidney cancer can spread to the adrenal glands.
 This is known as secondary cancer.
 Doctors would treat this as kidney cancer, not an adrenal gland cancer.